nypublicradio/unettest/docs/blog/unettest.md

 ## Unit Tests

-The Mocks we defined above are Spies; let's use them to observe our network's behavior.
+The Mocks we defined above are Spies; they can be used to observe the network's behavior.

 ``` yaml